sdiehl/write-you-a-haskell/evaluation.md

 run f = void (fromVEff (eval f))
 ```

-The ``prim`` function will simply perform the lookup on the set of builtin
+The ``prim`` function will simply perform a lookup on the set of builtin
 operations, which we'll define with a bit of syntactic sugar for wrapping up
 Haskell functions.